shohel02/OpenStack_Threat_Modelling/keystone/Formatted_Output/Keystone_ThreatAnalysis_AuthToken.md

 ####Application Description
 The Keystone middleware architecture supports a common authentication protocol for all OpenStack projects.
 By using keystone as a common authentication and authorization mechanisms, the OpenStack project can plug in to existing authentication and authorization systems.

 OpenStack is using a token-based mechanism for authentication and authorization.
-An authentication middleware component is a proxy that intercepts HTTP calls from clients, validate the header, and populates HTTP headers in the request context for other WSGI middleware or applications to use
+An authentication middleware component is a proxy that intercepts HTTP calls from clients, validate the header, and populates HTTP headers in the request context for other WSGI middleware or applications to use.

 ####Additional Info